mggg/GerryChain/docs/user/recom.rst

     :width: 400px
     :align: center

-``gerrychain`` works primarily with the dual graph of the districting plan, so all of the pictures in this guide will use the dual graph as well.
+``gerrychain`` works primarily with the dual graph of the districting plan.
+The remaining maps use the equivalent grid layout so that the changing districts and the regions they intersect are easier to compare.

 A Simple Recom Chain
 ====================